MrMicrowaveOven/sudoku-solver/ReadMe.md

 # To Dos

 1. Kill an endless loop if nothing can happen.
-1. Do something cute when it's solved.
+2. Do something cute when it's solved.
-2. Add a "Solve" button in case the user doesn't want to click many times.
-3. Show an "I can't solve that board" if my algorithm cannot solve.
-4. Add a "guess" functionality to the backend so that more boards can be solved.
+3. Add a "guess" functionality to the backend so that boards can be solved regardless of strategy.